SaiKrishnaMohan7/Notes/ReactNotes/Notes.md

   - If diff, will rerender or won't
   - Hence, if same props come in and the result is same when the same prop supplied, is a good use case for PureComponents
   - Nested states are a bad idea for these guys.
 There's a way to `forceUpdate` the component but that feels like fighting the framework

+- Experiment --> Run Scenario of deep objects in redux